RafaelGSS/blog/priv/posts/05-vim-tips.md

 ---
 title: Vim Tips
 date: 2020-01-29 22:14
-tags: vim,tips
+tags: vim,tips,en-US
 ---

 # Vim Tips

-This post is a aggregate of tips that I learned on VIM
+This post is a aggregate of tips that I get it from `vim`

 ## The ideal world of VIM

 The ideal is **one** keystroke to move and **one** keystroke to execute.

-VIM are optimized to repetition with dot `.` keystroke, so much of the commands that we are used to doing in other text editors is not optimized for repetition.
+VIM are optimized to repetition with dot `.` keystroke, most of the commands that we are used to do in other text editors is not optimized for repetition.

 Example - Deletion a word